 - 1 Garlic Clove – minced

 Heat the grill to medium heat.
-Always, make sure the grill surface is brushed and cleaned from prior use before using again.
-Lightly brush each avocado half with the olive oil or lemon olive oil, if desired.
+Always make sure the grill surface is brushed and cleaned from prior use before using it again.
+Lightly brush each halved avocado, lime, red onion slices, tomato, and jalapenos with the lemon olive oil.

-After the grill has reached the desired heat, spray the grill surface with the grill spay.
-Place the avocado halves flesh side down on the grill.
-Grill for about 5 - 7 minutes or until the avocados have black grill marks.

-Remove the avocados from the grill and let them cool to room temperature.
+Preheat grill to medium-high heat.
+Spray the cleaned grill surface with the grill spray.
+Place the avocado, lime, onion, tomatoes, and jalapenos flesh side down on the grill.
+Grill for about 5 to 7 minutes or until everything has a few black grill marks.
+Times will vary by grills.
+Remove from the heat and let cool.

 Scoop out the avocado flesh and place in a medium bowl.
-Smash the avocados with a fork and stir in the Chipotle olive oil, lime juice, cumin, garlic, jalapeno, onion, and cilantro.
-Season with salt and pepper. to taste.
+Squeeze the limes into the bowl.
+Chop the grilled onions, tomatoes, and jalapenos and add to the bowl.
+Smash the avocados with a fork and stir in the cumin, garlic, and cilantro.
+Finally, add salt and pepper.
+Adjust to your taste.

 Serve with tortilla chips.
 Also, the guacamole can be topped on the Laurie Burger, the Tuna Burger, and the Shrimp Quesadilla.
 These recipes and more can be found in Laurie Bakke's Cookbook, available locally and on Amazon.

 Other Posts The you May Enjoy…